OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 Declaring a Reference Variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A reference variable to a non-primitive data type (that is, any object) is
+A reference to a non-primitive data type (that is, a reference to any
-defined by declaring a variable of that object's type.
+object) is defined by declaring a variable of that object's type.
 In other words, reference variables are declared just like any other
 variable.
 The declaration gives the type and identifier of the new variable, and